“So what do you believe?” she asked me.

 “Not exactly.
 I believe Jesus is a real person, and I believe I actually have a personal relationship with Him today,” I said, adding the get-out-of-jail-free clause, “and that’s the crazy bit.”

 “That doesn’t sound crazy,” she replied.

-Why are we tempted to let opportunities like these pass us by?
+Why are we tempted to let opportunities pass us by?

 Why did I stumble and even make an excuse for what I believe?
 Well, if we’re honest with each other, there are several reasons many of us feel the urge to do that when God-given opportunities arise:

 - We care about what people think of us — especially people we work with or live near.
 We want them to respect us and take us seriously.

 - We live in a culture that often suggests we are crazy or deluded to take anything in the Bible literally.

 - We have days when we wonder if everything we believe is true.
 Or is that just me?